yoyomonem/ProgramScriptPlusPlus/README.md

 # ProgramScript++
-This is a simple interpreted programming language that has syntax and features heavily inspired by Python and MATLAB, but with a program-optimal twist!
+This is a simple interpreted programming language that has syntax and features heavily inspired by Python, JavaScript, and MATLAB.
+Basically NoodleScript, but more JavaScript-like.

 # Syntax and Features
 ## Comments